2019-2020 RECITALS GUIDE

 ELIGIBILITY for Winners Recital:

-- Winners for the Steinway Piano Gallery Concerto Competition (Three possible Winners: 1st place in each division: elementary, junior, and senior divisions).
+- Winners for the Steinway Piano Gallery Concerto Competition (Nine possible Winners: 1st, 2nd or 3rd place in each division: elementary, junior, and senior divisions).

 - Winners of the Schedler Scholarship (1st and 2nd places, or six possible winners from 6th-8th grades).

 - Winners of the Janet Russell Memorial Scholarship (1st and 2nd places, or eight possible winners from 9th-12th grades).

 - Winner of the Ella Louise Burba Senior Piano Scholarship (One winner).

 - TMTA SA state regional finalists advancing to the state semi-finals in all divisions.

 - Outstanding Students of the Year (Six Winners.
 Division ties are allowed to participate).

 - Senior of the Year Award (One Winner.
 If a tie, ties are allowed to participate.)

 - MTNA/TMTA State, Division or National winners and alternates.

 - All recitals will be held on a Saturday afternoon depending on the availability of facilities.